 5 Ways You Can Break the Silence of Your Abuse

 There may come a time that you, as a survivor of childhood sexual abuse, want to tell your story.
-You want to break the silence that you’ve held, possibly for many years.
+You want to break the silence you’ve held, possibly for many years.
 Telling your story takes courage, and we admire your bravery.
-When you feel that you’re ready to do it, here are five ways that you can break the silence.
+When you feel that you’re ready to do it, here are five ways you can break the silence.
 These are listed in order from the most private way to the least private way.

 1. Write about it.